RayPT808/Basel-Mobile-Personal-Training/README.md

 External link on page one is taking the visitor to another service provider's website who the owner worked in the past.
 First external link on page two takes the visitor the the owners Youtube channel.
 Here the visitor can get a better idea about the type of training that the service covers.
 Second external link on page two takes the visitor to a public fitness studio's website where the owner also delivers the training services.
-It's an alternstive location.
+It's an alternative location.

 + Contact Form